quentin-blacklock/quentin-blacklock.github.io/_posts/2015-10-13-yaml-is fussy-about-formating.md

 layout: post
 title: "YAML is Fussy About Formating"
 category: programming
-tags: [github, github-pages, jekyll, yaml]
+tags: [static-site-generators, github, github-pages, jekyll, yaml]
 ---

 YAML, a markup language, is used in GitHubPages, Jekyll and many other static website generators for configuation information, front matter in posts, and defining data.